PeterTh/GameManipTutorial/README.md

 # Manipulation

 ## Implementation framework
 In order to manipulate the rendering of a game, we need to get our code running in its process, and we need to intercept and potentially change its 3D API calls.
-This is a huge and labor-intesive topic, and since this toturial focuses on how to understand and change the rendering process rather than technicalities of dll injection and hooking, I'll not go further into this.
+This is a huge and labor-intesive topic, and since this tutorial focuses on how to understand and change the rendering process rather than technicalities of dll injection and hooking, I'll not go further into this.

-What we wil lbe doing for our experiments is simply use Renderdoc as our vehicle of injection.
-This has the advantage of being a really solid and well-tested tool, which allows us to focus on figuring out what we need to do rather than why our toolset is not working for some conrner case.
+What we will be doing for our experiments is simply use Renderdoc as our vehicle of injection.
+This has the advantage of being a really solid and well-tested tool, which allows us to focus on figuring out what we need to do rather than why our toolset is not working for some corner case.
 Of course, to actually create a meaningfully distributable and playable version, we need to port our final result into some injection framework designed for that purpose.

 ## Buffers (the easy part)
 The first thing we need to do in order to increase the rendering resolution is to actually make our buffers large enough to support that resolution.
 To do so, we change the `WrappedID3D11Device::CreateTexture2D` method in the Renderdoc sources: